 Offers a lot of control over what content is let in or out

 Can slow down traffic

-Next-generation firewalls offer additional security features while overcoming the limitations of the old-school firewalls.
-What makes them next-gen is their ability to combine packet inspection with the stateful inspection while also including deep packet inspection and IDS/IPS, malware filtering, antivirus, and other network security systems.
+Next-generation firewalls offer additional security features while overcoming the limitations of old-school firewalls.
+What makes them next-gen is their ability to combine packet inspection with stateful inspection while also including deep packet inspection and IDS/IPS, malware filtering, antivirus, and other network security systems.
 This type of firewall combines the features of other firewalls without sacrificing any features and without affecting network performance.
 They do have their disadvantages and benefits too, such as:

 Combines various security systems and provides a high level of security

 More expensive than other firewall types

 Tracks all traffic

 Businesses need to integrate this firewall with their other security systems, which can be a complex procedure

 Should You Get a Firewall?